RatioAurea/Spectral_Clustering_of_Time-Evolving_Networks/README.md

 basis arrays to use custom bases.
 Python calls may also explicitly select `basis_method='exact'` or `'custom'`.
 `CUSTOM_BASES` accepts one real basis array per snapshot.

-The helper `reduced_spatiotemporal_clustering.py` projects exact transition products onto these bases, removes temporal coordinates, solves the symmetric reduced eigenproblem, and lifts modes to node observables before clustering.
-Initial distributions must be finite, nonnegative, and have positive total mass.
-A probability floor of 1e-15 is applied before renormalizing the initial and propagated distributions to avoid division by zero.
-When active, this is a numerical regularization of the paper’s exact propagation equation.
-No full space-time matrix is constructed, but the reduced spatial matrix is dense.
-Increase the basis size to assess convergence; a basis dimension of N recovers the full search space.
-Set `COMPARE_WITH_FULL = True` for an optional eigenvalue comparison.
-The existing dependencies suffice for both notebooks.

 `ROW_NORMALIZE_EMBEDDING` controls preprocessing immediately before k-means: